-There are nine red crossbill variants in North America, each with its own beak size and shape.
-Each of these nine variants lives in different areas of North America depends on the type of conifer seeds in the area.
+There are nine red crossbill variants in North America, each with its beak size and shape.
+Each of these nine variants lives in different areas of North America, depending on the type of conifer seeds in the area.

 They can be found in mountains and pine, spruce, and fir forests but can also be seen around towns and backyards.
-They live from Alaska and most of Canada, throughout most of the United States.
+They live in Alaska and most of Canada throughout most of the United States.

 They are a deep brick red, with dark reddish-brown flight and tail feathers.
 Females are brownish or olive-brown.